Chlamydia in Women Overview (cont.)

 How is chlamydia diagnosed?

-Diagnosis of chlamydia relies upon demonstrating that the organism is present, either through culture or identification of the genetic material of the bacteria.
+Diagnosis of chlamydia relies upon a laboratory test to demonstrate that the organism is present, either through culture or identification of the genetic material of the bacteria.
 Culture is an older and more time-consuming method of identifying the bacteria and is no longer routinely used.
 For routine diagnostic purposes, rapid tests that identify the bacterial genetic material are commonly used.
 These are referred to as nucleic acid amplification tests, or NAATs.
 The specimen for NAATs can be obtained at the time of gynecologic examination by swabbing the cervix, but diagnostic tests can be run on urine samples or self-collected vaginal swabs.

 The U.S. Centers for Disease Control and Prevention recommends that sexually active women 25 years of age and younger should be tested every year for chlamydia infection.
 Pregnant women should be tested, as wells as women over 25 who have new or multiple sex partners.